nicolaswill/codeql-workshop-runtime-values-c/session/session.md

   //         ^^^ allocSizeExpr / bufferSize
   //
   getAllocConstantExpr(bufferSizeExpr, bufferSize) and
-  // Ensure alloc and buffer access are in the same function ensureSameFunction(buffer, access.getArrayBase()) and
+  // Ensure buffer access is to the correct allocation.
+  DataFlow::localExprFlow(buffer, access.getArrayBase()) and
-  // Ensure size defintion and use are in same function, even for non-constant expressions. ensureSameFunction(bufferSizeExpr, buffer.getSizeExpr())
+  // Ensure use refers to the correct size defintion, even for non-constant
+  // expressions.
+  DataFlow::localExprFlow(bufferSizeExpr, buffer.getSizeExpr())
   //
 select bufferSizeExpr, buffer, access, accessIdx, upperBound(accessIdx) as accessMax

-/** Ensure the two expressions are in the same function body. */ predicate ensureSameFunction(Expr a, Expr b) { DataFlow::localExprFlow(a, b) }

 /**
  * Gets an expression that flows to the allocation (which includes those already in the allocation)